isomerpages/moe-greenridgesec/_student-life/Co Curriculum/Co Curricular Activities (CCA).md

 These are CCAs that will be offered in 2024:

-	Visual and Performing Arts	Physical Sports and Games	Clubs and Societies

 | Uniformed Youth Organisations| Visual and Performing Arts	 | Physical Sports and Games |Clubs and Societies |
 | -------- | -------- | -------- |-------- |
 | Girls’ Brigade (Girls) | Concert Band  | Football (Boys)    |Infocomm Technology (Media Production)    |